suhailmushtaqdhruv/GoogleMaps/README.md

-# GoogleMaps with ripple effect for markers
+# GoogleMaps with ripple effect for markers using javascript.